 (a) must order that the proceedings for the other cause of action are to be heard separately; and

-(b) must order that the original party is, in his or her own right, a party to the proceedings for the other cause of action; and
+(b) must order that the original party is, in the party’s own right, a party to the proceedings for the other cause of action; and

 (c) may make other orders or give directions as it thinks fit.

+[Section 81 amended: No. 28 of 2020 s.
+72.]

 82. Orders exempting persons from operation of Act

 (1) A park operator or a long-stay tenant or prospective long-stay tenant may apply to the State Administrative Tribunal for an order under subsection (2).